riscv-admin/uarch-side-channels/TGs_init/security_domains/Secdom_init.md

 Solutions against covert channels include microarchitecture state partitioning and state erasure (aka flushing).
 This coarse-grained microarchitectural state isolation is supported by a microarchitectural span.
 A microarchitecture side-channel resistant instruction span is an execution domain where a same security policy applies.
 By definition, covert channels are forbidden between these spans.

-When the system switches to a microarchitectural span, the microarchitecture must act accordingly to ensure state isolation, by enforcing state partitioning or state erasure.
+When the system switches to a new microarchitectural span, the microarchitecture must act accordingly to ensure state isolation, by enforcing state partitioning or state erasure.
+Execution time in the current span must be independent from execution in other spans.

 ## Frequently Asked Questions